Conference Wifi — Network: 2026FPW — Pswd: Marstelday1!

 Military & Federal Planning National Practice Leader, Mead & Hunt

 Tim has over 35 years of experience supporting planning projects for the DoD, beginning as an active-duty and reserve Air Force Civil Engineer.
 He has worked on projects for the Army, Air Force, Space Force, and Navy nationwide and in the European and Pacific theaters.
 He has also worked in all 54 states and territories for the Army National Guard and over 30 locations for the Air National Guard.
-Tim is very passionate about planning processes that provide consistency across geographically dispersed teams, regulatory compliance, and clear documentation that supports funding approval and mission readiness at the installation, regional, and enterprise levels.
+Over the course of his career Tim has led planning beddown teams establishing FTUs for the F-22, F-35, MQ-1, MQ-9, RQ-170, Grey Eagle, CV-22, KC-46A, and Collaborative Combat Aircraft.
+Tim is very passionate about planning processes that provide consistent executable results with clear documentation that supports funding approval and mission readiness at the installation, regional, and enterprise levels.

 SESSIONS